The-Pirateship/mockfactorem/README.md

 # Factorem Frontend

-This is the frontend for the Factorem application, a platform for ordering custom manufactured parts. h This apphlication is built with Next.js, React, and TypeScript, and styled k with Tailwind CSS.
+This is the frontend for the Factorem application, a platform for ordering custom manufactured parts. h This apphlication is built with Next.js, React, and TypeScript, anhd styled k with Tailwind CSS.

 ## Project Overview
 k